OlivierSohn/hamazed/BACKLOG.md

 An easier mode would be to have the ship be totally immune to collisions.

 - Change the motion period for various difficulty levels

-## Rendering optimizations
-- it could be more efficient to have a global contiguous buffer for the string that will be actually written.

 ## Future games
 - make a brick-breaking game